 Federal Direct Unsubsidized Loan

-Federal Direct Unsubsidized loans are offered by the government to help students pay for an associated degree, undergraduate degree, community college, trade, career, and technical schools.
-These loans are not based on the student’s financial need.
+The government offers Federal Direct Unsubsidized loans to help students pay for an associated degree, undergraduate degree, community college, trade, career, and technical schools.
+These loans do not require a student to have financial need.
 This loan is the legal responsibility of the student and not the parent.
-To qualify for this loan type you only need to submit the current year FAFSA form.
-The interest on a Direct Unsubsidized loan will be charged interest while you are in college and repayment will begin six months after you leave school.
+You only need to submit the current year’s FAFSA form to qualify for this loan type.
+The interest on a Direct Unsubsidized loan will be charged while you are in college, and repayment will begin six months after you leave school.

-Interest rate & Loan Limits
+Interest Rate & Loan Limits

 Parent Direct PLUS Loans